 “What is a linchpin?” you may ask.
 Google dictionary defines it this way: “a person or thing vital to an enterprise or organization.”

-In other words, the linchpin is part of the company’s knowledge base.
-She studies the fine print and goes the extra mile to learn the company and the market deep structure.
+A linchpin is part of a company’s knowledge base.
+She studies the fine print and goes the extra mile to learn her job and study the market deep structure.

-Obviously, both staff and customers notice when she’s not there, and she is missed when she is away.
+Obviously, staff and customers notice when she’s not there, and she is missed when she is away.

 How to identify a linchpin

 Now that you understand the term, are you a linchpin?
-See, the linchpin makes art—remarkable work.
+See, a linchpin makes art— or remarkable work.
 For example, she

 - Gets to know the masters, the troublemakers, and the game-changers.
-She’s able to tell who owns the power and who is wrecking the boat.
+She knows who owns the power and who is wrecking the boat.

-- Understands the market and the target clientele very well, and positions herself and makes decisions strategically based on the trends.
+- Understands the clientele very well and positions herself by making strategic decisions based on the trends.

 - Listens carefully and speaks last.
 But everyone wants to hear what she has to say.
-As a matter of fact, most colleagues are curious to know what she thinks about every issue, trend, or challenge.
+In fact, most colleagues are curious to know her thoughts on every issue, trend, or challenge.

 Does this sound like you?
 If it does, you are a linchpin.
 Bravo!
 Keep being remarkable.
 If it doesn’t, find yourself a coach that can help you become one— in your line of work.